Salary Plus Commission: Sales Compensation Plans Explained

 It's important to note that commission rates can be tiered.
 This means that the commission rate increases as the employee reaches certain sales thresholds.
 For example, the commission rate might be 5% for the first £10,000 of sales, 7% for sales between £10,000 and £20,000, and 10% for sales over £20,000.
 This tiered structure further incentivises employees to strive for higher sales figures.

-Benefits of the Salary Plus Commission Model
+Benefits of the Salary Plus Commission Model for Financial Security

 The Salary Plus Commission model offers several benefits for both employers and employees.
 For employers, this model can help drive sales and boost revenue.
 By tying a portion of the employee's income to sales performance, employers can incentivise employees to work harder and achieve higher sales figures.